 (b) then any measurement taken for the purpose of the specified monitoring programme is to be taken with approved monitoring equipment.

-[Regulation 18 inserted in Gazette 5 Jan 2001 p.
-115-16; amended in Gazette 28 Jun 2016 p.
+[Regulation 18 inserted by Gazette 5 Jan 2001 p.
+115-16; amended by Gazette 28 Jun 2016 p.
 2631.]

 19. Approved monitoring equipment, to be used in specified monitoring programmes